eclipse-archived/ceylon-lang.org/documentation/1.2/reference/structure/class.md

             extends SUPER-CLASS
             satisfies SUPER-INTERFACES
             given TYPE-PARAMETER-CONSTRAINTS {
-        INITIALIZER-STATEMENTS
-        CONSTRUCTORS
+        INITIALIZER-STATEMENTS-AND-CONSTRUCTORS
         DECLARATIONS
     }

 Where:

 * `SUPER-CLASS` is the type expression for the superclass (not an invocation)
-* `INITIALIZER-STATEMENTS` are statements in the intializer
+* `INITIALIZER-STATEMENTS-AND-CONSTRUCTORS` consists of statements in the intializer and constructor declarations
-* `CONSTRUCTORS` are constructor declarations
 * `DECLARATIONS` constitute the [declaration section](#declaration_section)
   of the class.